zxjcarrot/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a master student in Computer Science at Zhejiang University.
-My research interests include database systems, operating systems, and distributed systems.
+bio: I am a software engineer of TXSQL team at Tencent Inc. My research interests include database systems, operating systems, and distributed systems.
 I have done two internships as a software engineer in DolphinDB and Alibaba Cloud.
-After graduation, I will join the TXSQL kernel team of Tencent Cloud as a software engineer.

 interests:
 - Database Systems